gethuman/pancakes/README.md

 }]);
 ```

-While the server side 'Post' object wouldn't exist anywhere on the file system and is virtual, there would actually
+While the server side 'Post' object wouldn't exist anywhere on the file system and is virtual, there actually
-be a physical 'Post' object created for the client.
-The Pancakes build process would generate actual Angular
+is a physical 'Post' object created for the client.
+The Pancakes build process generates an Angular
 objects for all the services and models.

 There are two fundamental type of services: Simple Services and Aggregation Services.
 Simple Services